1RaY-1/check-ip/README.md

 You'll have to enter sudo password on Linux

-***On both cases (linux and windows) the needed executable (for your system architecture) will be installed in a directory which is in PATH, so you can run it by just typing check-ip in terminal/cmd***
+***On both cases (Linux and Windows) the needed executable (for your system architecture) will be installed in a directory which is in PATH, so you can run it by just typing check-ip in terminal/cmd***

 ### From releases
 You can just download the executable file for your OS [here](https://github.com/1RaY-1/check-ip/releases/latest) and execute it.